vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

     }
 ```

 I've redacted the gcp credentials for obvious reasons, but this is the format.
-If you're using another registry that uses just username/password you would put that here instead.
+If you're using another registry that uses just username/password, you will put that here instead.
+There are more details in the [`kpack` secrets documentation.](https://github.com/pivotal/kpack/blob/master/docs/secrets.md)

 Also note the annotation of `build.pivotal.io/docker: us.gcr.io`- it tells kpack which registries to use these credentials for.
-In this case, any image tagged for `us.gcr.io`.
+In this case, any image tagged for `us.gcr.io.`

 #### Set up Container Registry Service Account

-Now we need a service account referencing those credentials.
+Now you need a service account referencing those credentials.
 The manifest is pretty simple:

 ```
 apiVersion: v1